 Given the personal nature of family law cases, conventional litigation methods may not yield the best results for the parties.
 Due to the adversarial nature of litigation, important and intimate relationships are often at risk of suffering irreparable harm, as the parties battle each other to “win” their case.

 Thankfully, mediation provides the parties with an alternative to adversarial litigation.
 In mediation, the parties focus on cooperating with each other in pursuit of reaching a fair resolution to their case.
-At FairWell Family Law Mediation, our team of divorce mediation attorneys in Blaine, MN proudly serves Anoka County residents and their families in legal disputes stemming from Minnesota family law.
+At FairWell Family Law Mediation, our team of Blaine divorce mediation attorneys proudly serves Anoka County residents and their families in legal disputes stemming from Minnesota family law.

 We have experience with negotiating and mediating the following family law issues: